libp2p/js-libp2p/doc/LIMITS.md

 const node = await createLibp2pNode({
   connectionManager: {
     /**
-     * The total number of connections allowed to be open at one time */
+     * The total number of incoming connections allowed to be open at one time */
-    maxConnections: number
+    maxIncomingConnections: number,

     /**
+     * The total number of outgoing connections allowed to be open at one time */
+    maxOutgoingConnections: number,

+    /**
      * If the number of open connections goes below this number, the node
      * will try to connect to randomly selected peers from the peer store */
-    minConnections: number
+    minConnections: number,

     /**
      * How many connections can be open but not yet upgraded */
-    maxIncomingPendingConnections: number
+    maxIncomingPendingConnections: number,
-  }
-})
+  },
+});
 ```

 ## Closing connections